MaseeWardak/smart-bluetooth-rover/README.md

 - **Motors**: 2x DC motors (3-12V, 25,000 RPM) for movement
 - **Motor Driver**: L298N dual H-bridge for motor control
 - **Servo**: MG90S micro servo for steering
-- **Sensors**: 3x HC-SR04 ultrasonic sensors (1 front, 2 sides) for obstacle detection
+- **Sensors**: 2x HC-SR04 ultrasonic sensors (1 front, 1 Back) for obstacle detection
 - **Power**: 2x 18650 Li-ion batteries (3000mAh, 7.4V in series)
 - **Communication**: HC-05 Bluetooth module for phone control
 - **Chassis**: Laser-cut 1/8-inch plywood, designed in Tinkercad
 - **Additional**: custom steering mechanism (plywood, screws, bent needle)

 ## Development Timeline
-- **Chassis Design and Assembly (~10 hours)**:
+- **Chassis Design and Assembly**:
-  - Designed chassis in Tinkercad for 1/8-inch plywood, incorporating two DC motors, wheels, Arduino Uno, L298N, HC-05, and two 9V batteries (one for motors/L298N, one for Arduino).
+  - Designed the rover in Tinkercad, multiple prototypes were designed.
+The chassis was then laser-cut using plywood.
-  - Laser-cut chassis and assembled prototype one for basic phone-controlled forward/backward movement.
+  - Assembled prototype one which had basic phone-controlled forward/backward movement.
-- **Steering Mechanism (~15 hours)**:
+- **Steering Mechanism**:
-  - Iterated three steering designs over one week:
+  - Created three steering designs over one week:
     - **Attempt 1**: Metal rods in wire coating glued to chassis sides; failed due to weak support, wire coating was unstable.
-    - **Attempt 2**: Rods through chassis holes; failed due to thin chassis instability, the chassis itself is only 1/8' thick so it could not support the .
+    - **Attempt 2**: Rods through chassis holes; failed due to thin chassis instability, the chassis itself is only 1/8' thick plywood so it could not hold the tires in a stable position.
-    - **Final Design**: Standalone mechanism using round plywood pieces (from Dollarama), rods, and plywood connectors.
+    - **Final Design**: Standalone mechanism using round plywood pieces, hot glue, and plywood.
 Linked wheels with a bent needle driven by MG90S servo, screwed to chassis.
 Success!
   - Programmed servo for proportional steering via phone inputs, achieving ±5° accuracy.
-- **Power System Optimization (~10 hours)**:
+- **Power System Optimization**:
   - Initial 9V batteries overheated within 10 seconds.
-  - Tested 7.4V 3000mAh 25C LiPo battery; were too heavy and caused motor connector pin failure due to high current (25c discharge rate could damage the L298n too, very unpractical).
+  - Tested 7.4V 3000mAh 25C LiPo battery; unfortunetly thet were too heavy and caused motor connector pin failure due to high current (25c discharge rate could damage the L298n too, very unpractical).
   - Switched to two 18650 batteries, these batteries work perfectly and offer an excellent runtime.
-- **Phone-Controlled Functionality (~20 hours)**:
+- **Phone-Controlled Functionality**:
   - Integrated HC-05 Bluetooth module with Arduino Bluetooth Controller app for forward/backward movement and steering.
-  - Tuned for low-latency control and smooth Ackerman steering.
-- **Autonomous Navigation (~30 hours)**:
+  - Initial code did not work as intended, because the bluetooth controller app could not send two signals simultaneously, so a toggle-based control was implemented.
+  - Toggle-based control was jittery, because the application sent multiple commands with a single press.
+To avoid this, a debounce delay was added which makes the rover ignore repeated commands within a 210ms timeframe.
-  - Coming soon
+- **Automatic Braking**:
+  - Implemented a smart braking algorithm, which stops the rover when the ultrasonic sensors detect an obstacle in a 19cm range.
+  - Due to the high speed motors of the rover, the rover will move in the opposite direction for 350ms inorder to stop in time.
-- **Testing and Debugging (~10 hours)**:
+- **Testing and Debugging**:
-  - Debugged steering failures, battery overheating, and high-current issues.
+  - Debugged steering failures, battery overheating, and programming bugs.
-  - Tested phone control, steering accuracy, and autonomous navigation in real-world scenarios.
+  - Tested phone control, steering accuracy, and other systems of the rover.
-- **Documentation and Media (~10 hours)**:
+- **Documentation and Media**:
   - Created Tinkercad schematics, documented code, and captured prototype photos and videos.
-  - Total: **110 hours** over 4 weeks (summer 2025).

 ## Challenges and Solutions
 1. **Steering Mechanism Failures**: